designedmind/2017/introduction.md

 > of ancient memories, sexual arousal, ... and none of these is imagistic
 > in any sense...”

-Dennett's skepticism regarding a literal construal of imagery is unsurprising, given his materialist pedigree and the obvious echos of the "classical" Cartesian theatre in the idea of an inner image.
+Dennett's skepticism regarding a literal construal of inner imagery is unsurprising, given his materialist pedigree and the obvious echos of the "classical" Cartesian theatre in the idea of an inner image.
 While his commitment to materialism is admirable, Dennett's description of